The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Simulation Results

 \subsection{Large scale simulations of dislocation plasticity in MPEAs with LCO}

 To study dislocation plasticity in MPEAs with LCO, large-scale 3D DDD simulations were conducted in cubical $5\times5\times5\,\upmu$m$^3$ simulation cells with periodic boundary conditions.
 The edges of the cubical cell are aligned with the $\langle100\rangle$ crystal directions.
 A uniaxial tensile loading is imposed along the $[100]$ crystal direction at a strain rate of $\dot{\varepsilon}=200$\,s$^{-1}$ and the temperature is fixed at \SI{300}{K}.
 The initial dislocation configuration consists of randomly positioned Frank-Read sources having random orientation and random lengths in the range between 500\,nm and 2000\,nm.
 The initial dislocation density is $\rho \approx 3.0\times 10^{12}~$m$^{-2}$ and the elastic parameters used in the simulations are given in Table \ref{tab:Material_parameters}.
+The simulations were conducted for at least two different statistically equivalent random initial seeds of the initial dislocation microstructure for each alloy, and no relevant difference in overall stress-strain behavior was observed between the different seeds, respectively.
 All dislocation lines in these simulations are discretized using a maximum segment size of 400$b$ ($\SI{102}{\nm}$) and minimum segment size of 100$b$ ($\SI{25.5}{\nm}$).
+The resolution of the dislocation line is dynamically adapted within the range prescribed by the maximum and minimum segment size to account for location dislocation curvature.
+Thus, the numerical resolution of the dislocation line is chosen to balance the computational resources and the requirements for a small enough dislocation segment size to adequately represent the effects of the composition fluctuations on the dislocation motion.

-The stress-strain curves for CrFeCoNiPd and CrMnFeCoNi modeled as effective average alloys without any local chemical composition, CoCu$_{1.71}$FeMnNi alloy with 100 nm lamellae, CrFeCoNiPd alloy with 15$^3$\,nm$^3$, and CrFeCoNiPd alloy with 30$^3$\,nm$^3$ random solute clusters as predicted from the current 3D DDD simulations are shown in Fig.\,\ref{fig:Stress_strain_Density_periodic:a}.
+The stress-strain curves for CrFeCoNiPd and CrMnFeCoNi modeled as effective average alloys without any local chemical composition variation, CoCu$_{1.71}$FeMnNi alloy with 100 nm lamellae, CrFeCoNiPd alloy with 15$^3$\,nm$^3$, and CrFeCoNiPd alloy with 30$^3$\,nm$^3$ random solute clusters as predicted from the current 3D DDD simulations are shown in Fig.\,\ref{fig:Stress_strain_Density_periodic:a}.

 Comparing the stress-strain curves for CrFeCoNiPd and CrMnFeCoNi modeled as effective average alloys it is observed that the yield stress almost doubles by exchanging Mn with Pd.
 Additionally, the CrFeCoNiPd simulations with two random solute cluster sizes show consistently higher stresses compared to their uniform counterparts.
 However, no significant difference between the two solute cluster sizes is observed.
 On the other hand, the flow stress predicted at $0.16\%$ strain from the 3D DDD simulations of CoCu$_{1.71}$FeMnNi with 100 nm lamellae is $\approx$300\,MPa (i.e. resolved shear stress of $\approx$123\,MPa with Schmid-factor of 0.41).
 This value is in good agreement with the CRSS of the lamella layer having the higher CRSS (\SI{118}{MPa}), indicating that this harder lamella controls the strength of this alloy.